BNZ Logo

 Please contact us for individual consideration on 0800 269 872 if you are unsure whether the sporting competition you are planning to participate in might be considered professional.

-Am I covered if I am going on a trek?
+Am I covered if I am going on a trek or hike?

 I will be sailing ocean waters in a private yacht - is this activity covered?